Matwé Middelkoop: 2008: ATP debut in doubles

-2016-2017: First Major quarterfinal, Maiden title & three more ATP 250 titles
+2016–2017: Major quarterfinal, Maiden ATP title, three more 250 titles

-Middelkoop won his maiden ATP tour doubles title at the 2016 Sofia Open on indoor hard courts in Bulgaria, partnering compatriot Wesley Koolhof.
-The pair defeated Adil Shamasdin and Philipp Oswald in a third set tie-breaker 5–7, 7–6(11–9), [10–6] in the championship match to capture the title.
+Middelkoop won his maiden ATP tour doubles title at the 2016 Sofia Open on indoor hardcourts in Bulgaria, partnering compatriot Wesley Koolhof.
+The pair defeated Adil Shamasdin and Philipp Oswald in a third set tiebreaker 5–7, 7–6(11–9), [10–6], saving two match points in the championship match, to capture the title.

+He won his fourth title at the 2017 St. Petersburg Open with Roman Jebavý.

-2018-2020: Five more titles & ten finals, Top 30 career-high
+2018–2020: Five more titles & ten finals, Top 30 career-high

+Middelkoop reached the final of his second ATP 500 event at the 2020 St. Petersburg Open with Marcelo Demoliner where they lost to Jürgen Melzer and Édouard Roger-Vasselin.

-2021: Second Major quarterfinal, Masters semifinal, Three titles, top 30 return
+2021: Masters semifinal, Three titles, top 30 return

-2021 was the most successful year after 2018 on the ATP tour in Middelkoop’s professional career.
-With his partner Marcelo Arévalo, the pair reached the quarterfinals of the 2021 Australian Open and the semifinals of the 2021 Italian Open (tennis) defeating home favorites Fognini/Musetti in the round of 16 and Dutch pair Koolhof/Rojer in the quarterfinals.
-As a result he returned to the top 40 in the doubles rankings.
+The 2021 season was the most successful after the 2018 season on the ATP tour in Middelkoop's professional career.
+With his partner Marcelo Arévalo, the pair reached the quarterfinals of the 2021 Australian Open and the semifinals of the Italian Open defeating home favorites Fognini/Musetti in the round of 16 and Dutch pair Koolhof/Rojer in the quarterfinals.
+As a result, he returned to the top 40 in the doubles rankings.

 At the 2021 Winston-Salem Open, he won his tenth title partnering Arévalo when they defeated Ivan Dodig and Austin Krajicek in the final.
-As a result he reentered the top 30 at a new career-high of World No. 28 on 30 August 2021.
+As a result, he reentered the top 30 at a new career-high of World No. 28 on 30 August 2021.

-2022: First ATP 500 title, French Open semifinalist, top 25 debut, 30th final
+2022: ATP 500 title, French semifinal, top 25, 30th final

 At the 2022 ABN AMRO World Tennis Tournament he won his first ATP 500 title with Robin Haase.
 As a result he reached a career-high ranking of World No. 26 on 14 February 2022.

-At the 2022 French Open he reached the semifinals for the first time at a Grand Slam in his career partnering Rohan Bopanna defeating en route the second seeds, former World No. 1 pair and 2021 Wimbledon champions Nikola Mektic/Mate Pavic.
+At the 2022 French Open he reached the semifinals for the first time at a Grand Slam in his career partnering Rohan Bopanna defeating en route the second seeds, former World No. 1 pair and 2021 Wimbledon champions Nikola Mektić/Mate Pavić.

-He reached a career-high in the top 25 on 27 June 2022 at the start of the 2022 Wimbledon Championships.
+He reached the top 25 on 27 June 2022 at the start of the 2022 Wimbledon Championships.

-2023: Top 20 debut and ATP title
+2023: Top 20, 14th ATP title, second French semifinal

-He reached the top 20 at world No. 19 on 30 January 2023.
+He reached the top 20 in doubles at world No. 19 on 30 January 2023.

 At the 2023 Open Sud de France reached his thirty first doubles final partnering compatriot Haase.
 He won his fourteenth title defeating Maxime Cressy/Albano Olivetti.

+At the 2023 French Open he reached back-to-back semifinals partnering Andreas Mies this time.

+2025: Retirement

+Middelkoop announced his retirement from professional tennis in July 2025.